 For both sites, the total air pollution contribution to the average annual concentrations of suspended particulate matter PM10 (µg/m3) was calculated.

-With regard to the findings of maximum potential negative impacts of particulate emissions from the dump, the total air pollution contribution to the average annual concentrations of the representative of PAHs (benzo(a)pyrene – referred to as B[a]P – which, in respect of the verified concentrations in the surface layer of the dumps, has potential effects on the health of the surrounding population and at the same time it is a pollutant with a set limit for pollution level) was modelled.
+With regard to the findings of maximum potential negative impacts of dust emissions from the dump was modeled total air pollution contribution to the average annual concentrations of the representative of PAHs - benzo(a)pyrene ( referred to as B[a]P).
+It has verified with respect to the concentration in the surface layer heaps of potential effects on the health of the surrounding population and at the same time it is a pollutant to set the limit. .
 In the case of heavy metals, arsenic (As) was selected due to toxicity and the concentration on the dump surface.
 Referring to laboratory certified concentrations on the surface of the dumps, other representatives of these groups of pollutants have significantly less potential effects on health and air pollution situation.